GithubTechsupport/VaerAktiv/README.md

 ## Notes

-- Make sure to add your own API keys for Google Places and other services in the `secrets.properties` file as described in the project documentation.
 - The app is intended for educational purposes and may require additional setup for production use.

 ## Warnings